Ultimate choice: Tennessee inmates wrestle with how to die

 Johnson, who was convicted of suffocating his wife, was put to death by lethal injection, a method adopted by most states after the electric chair began losing public favor.
 However, the three-drug combination used by Tennessee and some other states has come under attack by attorneys for death row inmates who say it can cause intense suffering.

 In Tennessee, 38 of the state’s 53 death row inmates — those whose crimes predated Jan.
-1, 1999 — not only know when they are going to die, but will have a hand in picking the method of their execution.
+1, 1999 — not only will ultimately be told when they are going to die, but also will have a hand in picking the method of their execution.

 “We are putting people in a cage for a number of years telling them that they are going to be killed and making them choose one of two ways,” noted Joe Ingle, a United Church of Christ minister in Nashville who has spent years ministering to death row inmates.